 The number of initial claims has dropped off, but there's still an immense pressure on the Department of Labor's phone lines with calls seeking information about where their checks are.
 Harrington says half of all initial claims have errors such as missing or incorrect information that have to be cleared up over the phone.
-To handle the volume of claims, the state is rolling out an alphabetized system with times for people to call corresponding to their last name.
-It will take effect on April 12.

 "We are asking that you voluntarily adhere to this call structure so that it doesn't overload our system and crash our system and it doesn't prevent people from getting into our call center," Harrington said.

 The state is also beefing up its phone answering capacity by looking to hire a third-party call center, adding 30 operators to answer the phones.

 But as an estimated one in five Vermonters file for unemployment, over 20 percent of the state's workforce, Harrington anticipates most of the layoffs will only last for a short period.
 "In many cases, it will be temporary.
 It will not be temporary for all," he said.